-The decision will be published on the intranet for all to see.
+The decision will be published on the Council's website for all to see.

 J. Progress Monitoring

 A review of progress and ongoing site activities / issues will be overseen by the Cabinet Member for Resources via the Landfills Project Board, should planning permission be granted.